a-rizak/elijah/README.md

-Meet GLEN, your go-to WhatsApp assistant!
+🔰Meet GLEN, your go-to WhatsApp assistant!
 GLEN helps you with tasks, answers questions, and chats about your interests.
-Get instant support, discover new topics, and make the most of your conversations with GLEN!# elijah
-Meet GLEN, your go-to WhatsApp assistant!
-GLEN helps you with tasks, answers questions, and chats about your interests.
-Get instant support, discover new topics, and make the most of your conversations with GLEN!
+Get instant support, discover new topics, and make the most of your conversations with GLEN🔰